lQingRu/learn-java-memory/memory-management-notes.md

         - As long as the application can reach these objects via the GC roots, they are considered reachable and will not be garbage collected
         - GC roots are always reachable (referenced by the JVM)
+          - Simplified: a local variable of reference type that will always point to an object in the heap (provided it is not null)
 - 4 kinds of GC roots:
     - Local variables
         - Kept alive by thread stack